inferno-framework/davinci-pdex-test-kit/lib/davinci_pdex_test_kit/docs/payer_client_suite_description_v200.md

 - **Gender**: female
 - **Birth Date**: 1980-01-15

-This patient contains examples instances for most of the profiles in the PDex [member health history](https://hl7.org/fhir/us/davinci-pdex/STU2/introduction.html#member-health-history), so accessing the complete set of data on that patient starting from the `$member-match` response allows systems to demonstrate the required capabilities.
+This patient contains examples instances for all resource types in the PDex [member health history](https://hl7.org/fhir/us/davinci-pdex/STU2/introduction.html#member-health-history), so accessing the complete set of data on that patient starting from the `$member-match` response allows systems to demonstrate the required capabilities.